Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier: Squeezing vs. Kerr

-Previous work has shown that $S$ improves with $G$ up to a point, after which further increase in gain lead to degradation and eventually $S > 0$, indicating noise above vacuum in the nominally squeezed quadrature~\cite{qiu_broadband_2023, malnou_optimal_2018, vaartjes_strong_2023}.
+Previous work has shown that $S$ improves with $G$ up to a point, after which further increase in gain leads to degradation and eventually $S > 0$, indicating noise above vacuum in the nominally squeezed quadrature~\cite{qiu_broadband_2023, malnouOptimalOperationJosephson2018, vaartjesStrongMicrowaveSqueezing2024}.
 In the present data, $G = 10~\mathrm{dB}$ was insufficient for optimal squeezing, while gains of 12.5, 15, and 17.5~dB resulted in similar values of $S$.
 A finer pump-power sweep (Appendix~\ref{app:highgain}) showed that $S$ remains nearly constant up to $G = 25~\mathrm{dB}$, after which degradation appears.
-The saturation up to 25~dB is consistent with the role of loss discussed in Appendix~\ref{app:spa-squeezing}, whereas the subsequent degradation is likely due to distortion of the output state from mechanisms not captured by the present model~\cite{boutin_effect_2017}.
+The saturation up to 25~dB is consistent with the role of loss discussed in Appendix~\ref{app:spa-squeezing}, whereas the subsequent degradation is likely due to effects not captured by the present model, which assumes Gaussian fluctuations and stiff pump.

 The absence of any correlation of $S$ on $K$ in theory suggests that the variation of $S$ observed in experiment arises from other uncontrolled parameters.
 The most likely explanation is variation in the uncalibrated component of the measurement efficiency, $\eta_{\mathrm{int}}\eta_{\mathrm{cold}}$, across operating conditions (pump power and flux).
 Matching the observed spread in $S$ requires $\eta_{\mathrm{int}}\eta_{\mathrm{cold}}$ to vary from approximately 0.22 to 0.42 as the pump power and detuning are changed.
-Such variation could arise from changes in $\kappa_{\mathrm{int}}/\kappa$~\cite{spa1, spa2} or from power-dependent loss~\cite{watanabe_power-dependent_2009}, as the pump power for a given gain tends to increase with $|\Delta|$.
+Such variation could arise from changes in $\kappa_{\mathrm{int}}/\kappa$~\cite{spa1, spa2} or from power-dependent loss~\cite{watanabePowerdependentInternalLoss2009}, as the pump power for a given gain tends to increase with $|\Delta|$.
 Additional variation in $\eta_{\mathrm{cold}}$ may occur if flux tuning brings a lossy package mode between the SPA and qubit-cavity into resonance.
 These effects become more evident when squeezing is examined as a function of detuning in the next section.